qfpl/blog/content/posts/2018-canberra-intro-to-fp.md

 title: Introduction to Functional Programming.
 Canberra, ACT.
 18-20 July 2018
 date: 2018-04-26
 authors: tmorris schalmers
+project: courses
 ---

 Queensland Functional Programming Lab, a Data61/CSIRO and Queensland Government initiative, are running two free 3-day Functional Programming courses in Canberra, 18th to 20th July 2018:

 * The well-known **Introduction to Functional Programming** course that has been run by Data61 for over 5 years.
 This course is targeted toward people who have some amount of programming experience, but little or no exposure to Functional Programming.

 * The other is the **Applied Functional Programming** course.
 This is new course material that is targeted toward programmers who have become proficient with navigating Functional Programming concepts and would like to progress to building a complete application.